kimberlyrora/Nextjs/README.md

 ##### Custom document:
   For augment html and body tags.
 If u want to override the default Document, create the file '.pages/_document.js' \
   You can use it to add lang attributes, it is rendered on server, so you can't use onclick or dynamic things in this file.
 Just don't try to mess with this.

+ ##### Fetching data:
+  1. getStaticProps: allow us fetching data during build time You should use getStaticProps when:
+        - The data required to render the page is available at build time ahead of a user’s request.
+        - The data comes from a headless CMS.
+        - The data can be publicly cached (not user-specific).
+        - The page must be pre-rendered (for SEO) and be very fast — getStaticProps generates HTML and JSON files, both of which can be cached by a CDN for performance.
+      syntax:
+      ```js
+        export const getStaticProps = async () => {
+          const res = await fetch(`https://jsonplaceholder.typicode.com/posts?_limit=6`)
+          const articles = await res.json()  // your fetch function here
+          return {
+            props: {
+              articles
+            }
+          }
+        }
+      ```

 #### Important things to remember:
 1. components folder shouldn't be inside pages because are not going to need routes